Illusion of transparency: Studies on public speaking and the illusion of transparency

 Kenneth Savitsky and Thomas Gilovich performed two experiments on public speaking anxiety in relation to the illusion of transparency.
-The first focused on the speaker's perception of his or her anxiety levels versus an observer's perception of the speaker's anxiety levels.
-The results were as expected: the speaker judged himself or herself more harshly than the observer did.
+The first focused on the speaker's perception of their anxiety levels versus an observer's perception of the speaker's anxiety levels.
+The results were as expected: the speaker judged themself more harshly than the observer did.

 In their second study, Savitsky and Gilovich focused on the connection between the illusion of transparency and the exacerbation of speech anxiety.
 Participants in this study were divided into three groups: control, reassured, and informed.
 All were given a topic and had five minutes to prepare a speech in front of a crowd, after which they rated themselves on anxiety, speech quality, and appearance, and observers also rated them on anxiety levels and speech quality.
 The control group were given no other advance instructions.
 The reassured and informed groups were both told in advance that it is normal to feel anxiety about giving a speech.
 The reassured group were told that research indicates they should not worry about this.
 The informed group were told about the illusion of transparency and that research indicates that emotions are usually not as evident to others as people believe they are.
 The informed group rated themselves higher in every respect and were also rated higher by the observers.
 The informed group, understanding that the audience would not be able to perceive their nervousness, had less stress and their speech tended to be better.